zogram/celo101-fashionplaces/README.md

 4. Switch to the alfajores testnet in the CeloExtensionWallet.

 ### Test
-1. Create a product.
+1. Create a fashion house.
 2. Create a second account in your extension wallet and send them cUSD tokens.
-3. Buy product with secondary account.
+3. Book fashion services with secondary account.
 4. Check if balance of first account increased.